ostark/upper/README.md

 # The pep pill for your Craft site

-This plugin speeds up Craft dramatically using a **Cache Proxy** in front of your webserver.
+Upper speeds up Craft dramatically using a **Cache Proxy** in front of your webserver.

 The Plugin adds the neccessary `Cache-Control` and `XKEY/Surrogate-Key/Cache-Tag` headers to your pages.
 When Entries or Sections get updated in the Control Panel it takes care of the cache invalidation.